Badejomichael/claim-flow/README.md

 # 💫 ClaimFlow

 ClaimFlow is a modern Web3 airdrop claim interface designed for token distribution campaigns.
-It features a sleek, responsive UI, wallet integration, eligibility verification, and smooth claim flow animations — all built to deliver a **premium claiming experience**.
+It features a sleek, responsive UI, wallet integration, eligibility verification, and smooth claim flow animations.
+All built to deliver a **premium claiming experience**.

 ---